mattshoe/kdux/docs/failsafe_enhancer.md

 ## FailSafeEnhancer

-The `FailSafeEnhancer` provides a mechanism to handle errors during the dispatch process in a Redux-like state management system.
-By integrating this enhancer into your store, you can prevent your application from crashing due to unexpected exceptions and instead recover gracefully by providing fallback logic or retry mechanisms.
+The `FailSafeEnhancer` provides a mechanism to handle errors during the dispatch process.
+By integrating this enhancer into your store, you can prevent your application from crashing due to unexpected exceptions and instead recover gracefully by providing fallback logic or even retry/recovery mechanisms.

 ### Overview

 ### What is the `FailSafeEnhancer`?

 The `FailSafeEnhancer` intercepts errors that occur during the processing of actions.
-When an exception is thrown while an action is being dispatched, the enhancer catches the exception and invokes a custom `onError` function.
-This function allows you to handle the error, potentially retry the action, or dispatch a different action to recover from the error.
+When an exception is thrown while an action is being dispatched, the enhancer catches the exception and invokes your `onError` function.
+This function allows you to handle the error, potentially retry the action, or even dispatch a different action to recover from the error.

 ### Why Use the `FailSafeEnhancer`?